-- All blast monitoring reports shall be retained by the licensee for a period of seven years after each blast and made available upon request for audit purposes.
-See Section D on drawing 4 of 6 for detailed blasting - 1.
-Fuel storage tanks will be located in close proximity to the main processing plant (or in an alternative location subject to approval by the MNDMNRF).
+- 1. Fuel storage tanks will be located in close proximity to the main processing plant (or in an alternative location subject to approval by the MNDNRF).
 Fuel storage tanks shall be installed and maintained in accordance with Technical Standards and Safety Act, 2000.
-Liquid Fuels Handling Code, 2000 and Liquid Fuels Regulation Reg. - 2.
-All fuel tanks shall be doubled sided or placed in containment facilities large enough to hold the tanks maximum - Fuel trucks shall be used to transfer fuel to on-site equipment in accordance with the Liquid Fuels Handling Code, - 4.
+Liquid Fuels Handling Code, 2000 and Liquid Fuels Regulation Reg.
+217/01. - 2.
+All fuel tanks shall be doubled sided or placed in containment facilities large enough to hold the tanks maximum volume. - 3.
+Fuel trucks shall be used to transfer fuel to on-site equipment in accordance with the Liquid Fuels Handling Code, 2000. - 4.
 A Spills Contingency Plan shall be prepared and implemented prior to site preparation.
-The Spills Contingency Plan shall be available on site and all employees and contractors shall be informed and required to comply with
+The Spills Contingency Plan shall be available on site and all employees and contractors shall be informed and required to comply with this plan.